 The above results are based on the following assumptions besides the assumptions of the agreed EVM table:

-Precoding matrix of the current CSI is used as the model input.
+Precoding matrix (SVD output or in angle-delay domain) is used as the model input.

 Training data samples are not quantized, i.e., Float32 is used/represented.